Sabine Zimmermann (politician)

 Sabine Zimmermann (born 30 December 1960) is a German politician.
-Born in Pasewalk, Mecklenburg-Vorpommern, she represents The Left.
-She has served as a member of the Bundestag from the state of Saxony since 2005.
+Born in Pasewalk, Bezirk Neubrandenburg, she is a member of Bündnis Sahra Wagenknecht.
+She served as a member of the Bundestag from the state of Saxony between 2005 and 2021, for The Left.

-Life
+Career

 Zimmermann became a member of the Bundestag after the 2005 German federal election.
 She is a member of the Committee for Tourism, the Main Committee and the Committee for Family, Senior Citizens, Women and Youth.

+Zimmerman was the top candidate for Bündnis Sahra Wagenknecht in the 2024 Saxony state election.